-Similarly in Kottavasal, PC1 that influence the distribution of Porcellio scaber during the pre monsoon period were temperature, EA, gravel, potassium and magnesium.
+Similarly in Kottavasal, PC1 that influenced the distribution of Porcellio scaber during the pre monsoon period were temperature, EA, gravel, potassium and magnesium.
 Only two components (temperature and magnesium) had positive values in PC1, PC2 and PC3.
-During the monsoon season, the primary parameters under PC1 that influence the distribution of Porcellio scaber were temperature, pH, EA, sand, clay, calcium and nitrogen.
+During the monsoon season, the primary parameters under PC1 that influenced the distribution of Porcellio scaber were temperature, pH, EA, sand, clay, calcium and nitrogen.
 Only two components (temperature, gravel) had positive values in PC1, PC2 and PC3.
-During the post monsoon season, the primary parameters under PC1 that influence the distribution of Porcellio scaber were temperature, OC, potassium, EB and silt.
+During the post monsoon season, the primary parameters under PC1 that influenced the distribution of Porcellio scaber were temperature, OC, potassium, EB and silt.
 Only two components (temperature, silt) had positive values in PC1, PC2 and PC3.
 PC1 analysis of fifteen soil factors for isopod abundance during the pre monsoon, monsoon and post monsoon season revealed five positive and ten negative components in all seasons (Table 6).

 Table 6.
 Principal component and eigen value obtained for various soil factors during various seasons at Kottavasal